konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/file_splitting/index.md

 ## File Splitting

+PDFs often encapsulate multiple distinct Documents within a single file, leading to complex navigation and information retrieval.
+Document splitting tackles this by disentangling these intertwined files into separate Documents.
+This guide introduces you to tools and models that automate this process, streamlining your work with multi-Document PDFs.

+### Overview

 You can train your own File Splitting AI on the data from any Project of your choice.
 For that purpose, there are several tools in the SDK that enable processing Documents that consist of multiple files and propose splitting them into the Sub-Documents accordingly: